Zenefess/ArmadaEngine/README.md

 2024/06/06 update:

    Input processing is complete.
 Input mappings for triggering functions can be any combination of all 512 binary inputs (keys, mouse buttons, and controller buttons & POV directions) and, optionally, any combination of scalar inputs (mouse and game controller axes).
-Work on custom function handling is still underway, being worked on in parallel with the GUI system.
+Work on custom function handling is still underway, being worked on in parallel with the rest of the GUI system.

    The following is supported: